YSocialTwin/YClient/README.md

 - **Description:** Name of the csv file (edgelist) describing the initial social graph.
 Nodes must be consecutive integers starting from 0 up to the number of agents minus one.

-For a description of the available recommender systems, please refer to the Y paper.
+For a description of the available recommender systems, please refer to the Y paper and to the official [documentation](https://ysocialtwin.github.io/).

 ## Contribution